A topic from the subject of Spectroscopy in Chemistry.

 Introduction

-Spectroscopy is a powerful analytical technique that provides detailed information about the composition and structure of materials.
-It is widely used in environmental analysis to identify and quantify pollutants, monitor environmental quality, and assess the effectiveness of remediation efforts.
+Spectroscopy is a powerful analytical technique providing detailed information about the composition and structure of materials.
+It's widely used in environmental analysis to identify and quantify pollutants, monitor environmental quality, and assess the effectiveness of remediation efforts.

 Basic Concepts

 Spectroscopy relies on the interaction of electromagnetic radiation with matter.
 When light interacts with a substance, it can be absorbed, emitted, or scattered.
-The pattern of this interaction depends on the molecular structure and composition of the substance.
+The pattern of this interaction depends on the substance's molecular structure and composition.

 Equipment and Techniques